robinsmith-source/sdi/docs/chapters/07-setting-up-dns.md

 # Setting up DNS

-> This guide covers setting up and managing DNS records for your projects, including manual updates, automated provisioning with Terraform, and enabling HTTPS with Caddy.
+> This chapter covers setting up and managing DNS records for your projects, including manual updates, automated provisioning with Terraform, and enabling HTTPS with Caddy.

 ## Prerequisites